 What is the prognosis for glandular fever?

 Most people get better in 2–4 weeks.
-However, it can cause tiredness and loss of energy for up to a few months.
+However, glandular fever can cause tiredness and loss of energy for up to a few months.

 - You can return to work, university or school as soon as you feel well enough.

-- There is little risk of spreading the infection to others as long as you follow precautions for 2 months, such as not kissing other people or sharing utensils.
+- There is little risk of spreading the infection to others as long as you follow precautions, such as not kissing other people or sharing utensils and good hand hygiene.

-- Avoid contact sports or activities that put you at risk of falling is because if you have a swollen spleen, a sudden knock could cause it to rupture.
+- Avoid contact sports or activities that put you at risk of falling.
+This is because if you have a swollen spleen, a sudden knock could cause it to rupture.

 - You also need to avoid alcohol as this could damage your liver, which is often affected by the infection.